Matterhorn – 4478 m

 You can expect a good atmosphere and a stunning view!

-The Matterhorn – we climb the Matterhorn via the classic Hornli ridge.
-Dry conditions and little snow are required to make this route feasible, as it’s a long day of tricky scrambling (up to 4500m), requiring full concentration for 8 or more hours.
+We climb the Matterhorn via the Hornli ridge.
+Dry conditions and little snow are required to make this route feasible, as it’s a long day of tricky scrambling, requiring full concentration for 8 or more hours.
 Brilliant but not to be underestimated!

 The itinerary is flexible, and weather / condition dependent, but here is a guideline of what to expect.